-The definition of truancy is absence without permission.

-Truancy at Nantucket Intermediate School occurs when a student:

-- is absent from school without the knowledge and permission of his/her parents or guardians or school authorities, - skips or leaves a class without permission after reporting to school, or - is absent excessively which will interfere with the student's educational program (15 or more days).
+Definition Truancy is absence without permission.
+Truancy at Nantucket Intermediate School occurs when a student: is absent from school without the knowledge and permission of his/her parents or guardians or school authorities, skips or leaves a class without permission after reporting to school, or is absent excessively which will interfere with the student's educational program (15 or more days).